fbpx

 Colleges That Allow Score Choice:

-Yale University: While Score Choice is allowed, Yale recommends sending all scores because they will consider your best ones—a process that essentially works like Superscoring.
+Yale University recommends sending all scores because they will consider your best ones.
+This process essentially works like Superscoring.

-Harvard University: Harvard gives applicants the flexibility to choose which SAT test dates to submit, but they also state that seeing multiple test scores provides insight into a student’s overall testing performance.
+Harvard University gives applicants the flexibility to choose which SAT dates to submit, but they also state that seeing multiple test scores provides insight into a student’s overall testing performance.

-Since score policies can vary widely, always check individual college guidelines to maximize your testing strategy and align your score submissions with your admissions goals.
+Since score policies can vary widely, always check individual college guidelines to maximise your testing strategy and align your score submissions with your admissions goals.

 Superscoring vs. Score Choice: Pros and Cons